digital-asset/daml/docs/source/getting-started/index.rst

     3. How to write a new feature for the app (:doc:`first-feature`)

 We do not aim to be comprehensive in all DAML concepts and tools (covered in :doc:`Writing DAML </daml/intro/0_Intro>`) or in all deployment options (see :doc:`Deploying </deploy/index>`).
+**For a quick overview of the most important DAML concepts used in this tutorial open** `the DAML cheat-sheet <https://docs.daml.com/cheat-sheet/>`_ **in a separate tab**.
 The goal is that by the end of this tutorial, you'll have a good idea of the following:

     1. What DAML contracts and ledgers are
     2. How a user interface (UI) interacts with a DAML ledger